adzshaf/library/README.md

 # Final Project

-This project is a library CLI for Elective Advanced Class
+This project is a library CLI for Elective Advanced Class.

+## Project Description

+This project can be used to help you store your book collection.
+This project can help you do things such as:
+- Define shelf size based on your shelf size
+- Input book information (ISBN, title, author) and it will be assigned to empty slot in the shelf
+- Find the slot address of a first book with a given ISBN
+- List of all books (ISBN, title, author) and their slot addresses
+- Search the books by title keyword
+- Search the books by author keyword

+## Environment setup
+- ```ruby >= 3.0```

 ## Installation